How to Calculate GDP

 U.S. estimates of GDP and national income were first produced in the 1930s and from the start, statisticians warned about misusing the data.
 The first report on GDP was clear that the “welfare of a nation can…scarcely be inferred from a measurement of national income.”
+In other words, GDP does not measure a nation’s satisfaction or happiness.

 Does a Higher GDP Lead to Greater Happiness?